blockchainsllc/in3-docs/docs/api-c.md

 char* eth_last_error();
 ```

-the current error or null if all is ok
+The current error or null if all is OK.

 returns: `char *`

 #### as_double